Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 Conventional Loans are not guaranteed by any government agencies.
 Then why do lenders need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines?

-- Fannie Mae and Freddie Mac does not purchase mortgages that do not meet their conforming guidelines
+- Fannie Mae and Freddie Mac do not purchase mortgages that do not meet their conforming guidelines

 Qualifying For Conforming Loans After Housing Event